NIKHILUTTAM/Kohler-agent/README.md

 4. Interpret the information.
 5. Convert it into a usable business format.

-This process is time-consuming and can lead to inconsistent interpretations.
+This process can be time-consuming and may result in inconsistent interpretations.

 ### Proposed Solution